The Reverse of the Curse

 Before sin entered into the world, it was just Adam, and Eve and God; He was their God, and they were His people, one might say.
 Once sin entered in, however, He was no longer their God, and they were no longer His people.
 This spiritual disconnection between God and mankind persisted from generation to generation, with God dwelling only with or among His people, keeping His distance, as it were.
 But, God did promise that the day would come when He would be their God and they would be His people again (Jeremiah 24:7), as it was in the Garden of Eden before sin entered the picture.

 So, in the fullness of time, God sent His only begotten Son, Jesus Christ, to spiritually reconnect (i.e., reconcile) mankind with Himself.
 But God went much farther than merely re-establishing the former spiritual connection.
 At Jesus’ request, God sent the Holy Spirit to actually dwell within each person who would receive Him as their Lord and Savior, thus fulfilling the prophecy of Ezekiel 36:27!
-Never before had the spiritual connection between God and mankind been either this intimate or this powerful.
+Never before had the spiritual connection between God and His saints been either this intimate or this powerful, although God was within the Old Testament prophets when they prophesied (1 Peter 1:10-11).
 Now, all who believe in Jesus have within them the same power that raised Jesus from the dead (Romans 8:11)!
 Moreover, the fact that God would place the Holy Spirit within each new believer is proof positive that He has, in fact, made us to be “the righteousness of God in Christ (Romans 3:22).”
 Otherwise, we would not be morally fit for co-habitation by the Holy Spirit (Psalm 5:4)!

 Now, let’s pause for a moment to summarize: God was with Adam and Eve in the Garden of Eden; God was with the Isrealites in the wilderness as they followed Him around for 40 years; God dwelled among the Israelites in temples built in the Promised Land for His presence; God was momentarily within at least one prophet when he was prophesying (Ezekiel 2:2); when Jesus came, God dwelled among men for 33 years and the spiritual connection with the Father was re-instated; but, when the Father sent the Holy Spirit to believers, for the first time ever God dwelled within men permanently.
 “Why is that such a big deal?”, you may ask.
 Its primarily because the Holy Spirit within us is a God-given guarantee that we will, for sure, always have eternal life (Ephesians 1:14)!
 Our salvation has been sealed by the Holy Spirit within us (Ephesians 1:13).